-Ancient Egypt is one of the most interesting and oldest civilizations in the world.
-The Great Pyramids of Giza, the only surviving ancient wonder, along with ancient Egyptians’ statues and tombs continue to seize the attention of top archeologists and, of course, the world.
-To this day, remains of the Egyptian civilization are still to be discovered.
+Ancient Egypt is one of the most interesting and oldest civilisations in the world.
+The Great Pyramids of Giza, the only surviving ancient wonder, along with ancient Egyptian statues and tombs, continue to seize the attention of top archaeologists and, of course, the wider world.
+To this day, remains of the ancient Egyptian civilization continue to be discovered.

-Ranking as the longest river in the world, the Nile River extends around 6,695 km in length and flows into the Mediterranean.
-Moreover, tourists can visit several attractions through the Nile; the most prominent being Luxor and Aswan, both of which feature on Culture Trip’s exclusive small-group Egypt tour.
+Ranking as the longest river in the world, the Nile extends around 6,695km (4,160mi) and flows into the Mediterranean.
+You can visit a number of attractions along its length; the most prominent being Luxor and Aswan, both of which feature on Culture Trip’s exclusive small-group Egypt tour.

-Mount Moses, also known as Jabal Al Tor, is considered a holy site that is visited by tourists from different religions like Islam, Christianity and Judaism.
-It is where prophet Moses, peace be upon him, received the divine commandments from Allah.
-It is located in the beautiful Sinai Peninsula, where many enjoy mountain climbing and hiking as well.
+Mount Sinai, also known as Jabal Al Tor or Mount Moses, is considered a holy site and is visited by pilgrims from religions including Islam, Christianity and Judaism.
+It is where the prophet Moses received the divine commandments from God.
+It is located in the beautiful Sinai Peninsula, where many come to enjoy mountain climbing and hiking, too.

-The Red Sea is the best place to dive in Egypt, and even in the world, offering diverse diving locations for an unforgettable experience.
-From bright corals to colourful distinctive fish, you’ll never want to swim back to the surface.
+The Red Sea is without question the best place to dive in Egypt.
+It offers diverse locations for an unforgettable experience including bright corals and colourful, distinctive fish.
 Egypt offers different diving opportunities including wrecks, walls, drifts, pinnacles, shore dives, day boats and liveaboards.
-You can say it’s a diver’s paradise!

-Egypt’s beaches are a dream come true.
-The country is home to internationally competitive beaches with golden soft sands that are perfect for honeymooners, family, friends and even solo travellers.
-From natural pools and crystal blue waters to steady beaches as well as wave beaches, they are not to be missed.
+The beaches of Egypt are a dream come true with the country home to internationally renowned beaches guaranteed to delight sunseekers.
+From natural pools and crystal blue waters to steady beaches as well as surfing spots, they are not to be missed.

-Dahab, Safaga, Hurghada, Ras Sudr and El Gouna are all one of the world’s top kite and windsurfing destinations in Egypt.
-Kite and windsurfing champions from around the world train in these locations due to its perfect weather and steady safe waters.
+Dahab, Safaga, Hurghada, Ras Sudr and El Gouna are all among the top kite and windsurfing destinations in Egypt.
+Kite and windsurfing champions from around the world train in these locations due to the perfect weather and steady, safe waters.
 Not a champion?
-Egypt has some of the best kite and windsurfing schools as well, so make sure you get your game on.
+Egypt has some of the best kite and windsurfing schools as well.

-Due to its diverse touristic destinations, Egypt’s high season never ends.
-Summer is the perfect time to take a dip and go diving, whereas it’s better to visit historic sites during winter as most of them are located in desert areas.
+Egypt’s high season never ends.
+Summer is the perfect time to take a dip and go diving, while winter is the best time to visit the historic desert sites.

-Around 90 percent of Egypt’s land is desert, making it the perfect spot for a new desert adventure.
-The best way to discover the white and black desert, or the oasis, is via a safari trip.
-Get ready to camp here as well to enjoy the full experience.
+Much of the land here is desert, making it the perfect spot for a new kind of adventure.
+The best way to discover the region is via a safari trip.
+Camp to enjoy the full experience.

-Wherever you’re going to enjoy your horseback riding experience in Egypt, rest assured that you’ll have a view to complement it with.
-Enjoy a horseback ride on the sand mountains overlooking the lake in Fayoum, one by the great pyramids, or a romantic ride by the crystal blue beaches in Hurghada.
+Wherever you’re going to enjoy your horseback riding experience in Egypt, rest assured you’ll have a view to go with it.
+Enjoy a ride across the dunes overlooking the lake in Fayoum, pass by the great pyramids or enjoy a romantic ride by the crystal blue beaches in Hurghada.

-Cairo has some of the best Islamic architecture and art, which are considered treasures.
-They are mostly found in mosques that have been standing still for the past 1,200 years, such as the Mosque of Ibn Tulun, the Mosque of Muhammad Ali, the Mosque-Madrassa of Sultan Hassan and the list goes on.
-These mosques are the perfect combination for all architecture, art and history buffs to soak up some culture.
+Cairo has some of the best Islamic architecture and art on earth.
+Visit mosques that have been standing for 1,200 years, such as the Mosque of Ibn Tulun, the Mosque of Muhammad Ali, the Mosque-Madrassa of Sultan Hassan and more.
+These mosques are a perfect chance for architecture, art and history buffs to soak up some culture.

-Egyptian food has been influenced by neighbouring countries in the Middle East, resulting in dishes full of tasty flavours.
-Not only is it delicious, but the food in Egypt shapes its culture.
+Egyptian food has been influenced by neighbouring countries in the Middle East, resulting in dishes full of flavour.
+Not only is it delicious, but the food in Egypt shapes the national culture.
 Egyptians turn to food in times of happiness, need and struggle.
 It’s the highlight of any occasion.

-Therapeutic tourism has always been popular in Egypt.
-Its hot springs can cure respiratory diseases, kidney, bone and other skin problems.
-The mud in many areas is also known to cure skin problems.
-Sand-burying massages are also very famous in Egypt and are said to treat physical injuries.
+Therapeutic tourism has long been popular in Egypt.
+The hot springs here are reputed to help cure respiratory diseases, kidney, bone and other skin problems.
+The mud in many areas is also said to cure skin issues.
+Sand-burying massages are also popular in Egypt and are said to treat physical injuries.

-There probably isn’t a country with a rich and diverse culture similar to Egypt.
-Its people have different accents, distinctive food, unique traditions and even different fashions that represent each city.
-Some cities also have different languages!
+In Egypt, people have different accents, distinctive food, unique traditions and even different fashions depending on which city they are from.
+Some cities even have different languages.
 Just wandering around Egypt is an experience in and of itself.